-She reached her tiny hand into the wicker basket and pulled out a round shortbread biscuit, then held it out to me as an offering.
+She reached into the basket and pulled out a round shortbread biscuit, then offered it to me.

-“Are you hungry?"
-She asked, slowly stepping closer and closer.
+“Are you hungry?” she asked, stepping a little closer.

-I took the food from her hand carefully, then chewed it fast.
-I swallowed it, then licked my muzzle clean again.
-She let out a sharp breath, as she smiled.
-This gave her the confidence to do what she did next.
+Taking great care not to nip her fingers, I took food from her hand, chewing it, then swallowed, licking my muzzle clean.
+She let out a sharp breath as she smiled.
+My cooperation gave her the confidence to do what she did next.

-She reached out a trembling hand and buried her fingers into my damp fur.
-The moment her skin came into contact with me, I immediately felt our connection.
-Her touch sent a tingling sensation that ran straight to my heart.
-I had found her, or more surprisingly, she had found her way to me.
-I was so inexpressibly happy, my heart sang with euphoria.
+She reached out and buried her fingers into my wet fur.
+The moment her skin came into contact with me, I felt our connection.
+Her touch struck a chord in my soul.
+I had discovered her.
+My soulmate.
+I was so happy, my heart sang with euphoria.

 What was she doing out here, all on her own in the forest?
 Where were the hell were her parents?
-And was anybody out looking for her?
+Weren’t they out looking for her?

-I wasn't going to leave her until I had made sure she was safe and sound.
-The sudden urge to protect her rose above and beyond all else.
+It was my responsibility to bring her home safe and sound.
+The urge to protect her rose above and beyond all else.

-“Hello, what’s your name?"
-She giggled, in her sweet, child-like voice.
+“Hello, what’s your name?” she giggled in her sweet, childish voice.

-All I could do was stare at her innocent face that had a scattering of freckles across her nose and cheeks.
-Her bright blue eyes sparkled with a sweetness of the purest kind.
-She smiled, showing all her baby milk teeth and I could just about see her blonde curls that framed her face beneath the hood she was wearing.
+She had a scattering of freckles across her nose and cheeks, and her bright blue eyes sparkled with a sweetness of the purest kind.
+She smiled, showcasing a mouthful of milky white teeth.
+Her blonde curls remained dry beneath the hood of her coat.

 “My name is Ruby Knight and I’m six.
 I wish you could talk,” she spoke with a sigh.
-“I’m not s'posed to talk to strangers but you’re just a nice dog so that doesn’t count,” she continued to chatter.
+“I’m not supposed to talk to strangers, but you’re just a friendly dog so that doesn’t count,” she continued to chatter.

-“I’ve always wanted a dog but my mommy said we can’t because nobody's at home all day and it wouldn’t be fair,” she chatted happily whilst stroking her hand through my fur.
+“I’ve always wanted a dog, but my mom said we can’t because nobody is home all day and it wouldn’t be fair,” she chatted, stroking her hand through my fur.

-She leaned towards my ear.
-"If I tell you a secret, you’ve gotta promise not to tell anyone because I’ll get into trouble."
-Her voice trembled as she mentioned about getting into trouble.
+She leaned toward me.
+“If I tell you a secret, you’ve got to promise not to mention it to anyone because then I’ll get into trouble.”

-“I accidentally smashed Mommy's and Daddy's wedding picture.
-I just wanted to look but I’m not s'posed to climb on the cabinet.
-Daddy lives in heaven now and I miss him.
-Sometimes Mommy gets sad.
+“I smashed my parent’s wedding photo.
+I just wanted to look at it, but I’m not supposed to climb on the cabinet.
+Dad lives in heaven now, and I miss him so much.
+Sometimes Mom gets sad.
 She’ll be mad at me for sure.
-So I ran away.”
+So, I ran away.”
 Her sweet voice became a strained whisper.